cjus/node-neo4j-presentation/presentation/readme.md

 Not only do our own bodies consists of graphs, it turns out that graphs are fundamental to how we actually think!

-Since infancy, we catalog objects and assign properties to them.
-We then map objects to one another based on their relationship.
+Since infancy, we catalog objects and assign properties to them, we then map objects to one another based on their relationship.
 This process continues in our minds throughout our lives.

 Think about any complex topic you've had to learn.
 Perhaps you began by reading introductory material that provided you a high-level overview.
 During that process, you were exposed to new terms.
 And as you learned more about them you were able to associate characteristics or properties to those terms.
 As you continued learning, you were able to identify relationships allowing you to associate a topic to other topics you already understood.

 It turns out that our memories are a sort of graph database.
 In fact, one way of improving memory is to create new links (or associations) to existing memories.

-Not only do our brains build graphs, we've thought machines to do so as well, using the science of machine learning.
+Not only do our brains build graphs, we've taught machines to do so as well, using the science of machine learning.

 ## Graph databases